JustineSara/LearningPyGame/README.md

 This game is to paint things in white or black.
-We first implemented a small feature to exchange the black and white color
+We first implemented a small feature to exchange the black and white color Then we detect the MouseMove events and check if the left mouse button is down, we add that to a list of points we will then draw

+Potential addition :
+* more colors
+* change the size with the wheel of the mouse
+    * small addition if ok to change all the points' size at once
+    * more work if change only the new points (different structure of the picture saved needed)
+* add a timer that erase/forget the points drawn (need to handle time --> new 'game'?)

+Remark :
+* if we were not switching colors, we could probably draw the points directly on the surface and not have to save it.
+Might also be faster to not redraw the whole picture everytime!